-Some cameras include features such as a broad area light or a zoom lens to get an image of what is inside a sink or other drain.
-This can be very useful to find specific problems and check out large plumbing areas at once.
-However, these features tend to be more expensive and more challenging to work with, so this is something you should consider in your purchase.
+Some cameras include a broad area light or a zoom lens to see what is inside a sink or drain.
+That can be very useful to find specific problems and check out large plumbing areas at once.
+However, these features tend to be more expensive and more challenging to work with, so you should consider this in your purchase.

 How much visibility do I need?

 Different cameras have different maximum distances.
-The more money you spend, the farther away you will be able to see.
+The more money you spend, the farther away you can see.
 Some cameras go up to 500 feet, while others only go up to 100 feet.
 Be sure to consider when deciding which camera is best for you.

 What are my expectations for the battery life?

 A typical day of surveying uses about one-fourth of a battery’s charge, but a more extensive job or a larger pipe can use more power and shorten its lifespan.

 Make sure to read the user manual before purchasing a camera and keep track of the energy it is using so that you can know when it is time to buy another battery.

 What type of cable does the camera come with?